SOFTowaha/GroupExpenseTracker/README.md

 - Click `Compute Settlement` to view per-head cost, per-person summary and payment list.

 Notes:
 - Data is stored in `data.json` in the project folder.
+This file is intentionally ignored by Git (see `.gitignore`) because it contains local state — do not commit it.
+Back it up if you need persistence across machines.
 - This is a minimal demo; feel free to ask for features (CSV import, per-item split, multi-event history).